 Metadata

-The minimum metadata requirements are set forth in Part 4 of S-100 (Appendix 4a-D for vector data, Parts 4b and 8 for coverage data).
+The minimum metadata requirements are set forth in Part 4a of S-100.
 Product Specification developers should consider whether the metadata elements listed in S-100 are relevant to the data product and which of them are appropriate for its allowed packaging and delivery methods.
-For relevant elements, define appropriate values and restrictions if necessary for the metadata elements listed in S-100 Appendix 4a-D or Parts 4b and 8.
-Developers should note that Part 4b is quite skeletal in S-100 Edition 4 and the development team will need to use the underlying ISO standards and ISO metadata schemas.
+For relevant elements, define appropriate values and restrictions if necessary for the metadata elements listed in S-100 Part 17

 Metadata for exchange set products